 Sugar, Condensed Skim Milk, Pumpkin Puree, Contains 2 Or Less Of Fruit And Vegetable Juice For Color, Natural Flavors, Annatto, Salt, Potassium Sorbate, from Starbucks

-With this homemade pumpkin spice syrup, you can make your own better-for-you pumpkin spice lattes, for much cheaper, at home, and so deliciously.
-You can have this pumpkin syrup made in the time it would take for you to drive to the nearest Starbucks!
+You can make your own pumpkin spice syrup in the time it would take you to drive to the nearest Starbucks!

-- Maple Syrup: adds a lovely maple flavor to the syrup, and provides sweetness of course.
+- Maple Syrup: adds a lovely maple flavor to the syrup and provides sweetness, of course.

 - Vanilla Extract: for extra flavor.